Enbayft/ALEN-Tier-Guide/AzurLaneENTierGuide.md

   * 5% chance on firing main gun to boost Evasion by 60% for 8s
   * 70% chance every 20s to fire a special barrage and boost torpedo stat by 30% for 5s

+* Desc:
-* Desc: While her starter version is pretty much undeniably the worst out of the three, the Kai does her some justice.
+>While her starter version is pretty much undeniably the worst out of the three, the Kai does her some justice.
 Still nowhere as powerful as Ayanami or Laffey, but the EX barrage helps to close the gap while her Evasion is and remains the absolute best in the game.

 ![DD](https://azurlane.koumakan.jp/w/images/6/6b/FubukiChibi.png "IJN Fubuki") - **[Bucky (IJN Fubuki)](https://azurlane.koumakan.jp/Fubuki)**
 * Skill: In battle, increases evasion by 30% and torpedo stat by 10% of all Tokugata (herself, Ayanami, Akatsuki, Ikazuchi, Inazuma) destroyers in same fleet.

+* Desc:
-* Desc: The best buddy Ayanami will ever have, and she's damn good on her own too owing to her very high Evasion and Torpedo stat.
+>The best buddy Ayanami will ever have, and she's damn good on her own too owing to her very high Evasion and Torpedo stat.

 ![DD](https://azurlane.koumakan.jp/w/images/e/eb/TanikazeKaiChibi.png "IJN Tanikaze Kai") - **[IJN Tanikaze Kai](https://azurlane.koumakan.jp/Tanikaze#Retrofit)**
 * Skill:
   * When only escort ship alive, increase own evasion by 10% and reduce damage taken from airstrike to self by 50%
   * When her torpedo hits an enemy, 17% chance to make said enemy take 40% more damage from all torpedoes for 8s.

+* Desc:
-* Desc: Tinykaze sacrifices almost every part of her statline for exceptionally powerful torpedoes and a torpedo-boosting debuff.
+>Tinykaze sacrifices almost every part of her statline for exceptionally powerful torpedoes and a torpedo-boosting debuff.

-* Devastating if the stars align and the debuff procs on her first torp hit, but little more than a dead weight while she's stuck reloading.
+Devastating if the stars align and the debuff procs on her first torp hit, but little more than a dead weight while she's stuck reloading.
 Handle with care.

 ![DD](https://azurlane.koumakan.jp/w/images/5/55/Z25Chibi.png "Z25") - **[KMS Z25](https://azurlane.koumakan.jp/Z25)**
 * Skill:
   * 60% activation every 20s, increases own FP by 40% for 10s
   * Reduces the damage taken by the Flagship by 25%; can equip CL guns.

-* Special: Can equip CL guns.
+  * Can equip CL guns (but shouldn't).

+* Desc:
-* Desc: Best of the three ships with the Flagship Protection skill, not only does she have powerful guns and high HP for her class but she also synergises beautifully with her intended protégé, Graf Zeppelin - who can protect her in turn.
+>Best of the three ships with the Flagship Protection skill, not only does she have powerful guns and high HP for her class but she also synergises beautifully with her intended protégé, Graf Zeppelin - who can protect her in turn.
 That said, if you have no need for such a skill you should probably look for another ship.

 ![DD](https://azurlane.koumakan.jp/w/images/4/4b/Z35Chibi.png "Z35") - **[KMS Z35](https://azurlane.koumakan.jp/Z35)**
 * Skill: